marcobarilari/layerfMRI-toolbox/README.md

 To kick start, you can use the GitHub template [template_layerfMRI-toolbox_yoda](https://github.com/marcobarilari/template_layerfMRI-toolbox_yoda) which has already this toolbox installed.

-1. Got to the link (up-rihtg)
+1. Got to the link (up-right)
-2. Click on `Use this tempale` green button (up-rihtg)
+2. Click on `Use this template` green button (up-right)
-3. Set you name
+3. Set your name
 4. Clone on your computer your new project repository
 5. Populate the repo with data a custom code